 The stocks included in the NDXT are concentrated in one sector.
 The NDXT includes securities issued by companies in the technology sector.
 As a result, some of the stocks that will determine the performance of the Notes are concentrated in one sector.
-Although an investment in the Notes will not give holders any ownership or other direct interests in the securities included in the NDXT, the return on an investment in the Notes will be subject to certain risks associated with a direct equity investment in companies in this sector.
-Accordingly, by investing in the Notes, you will not benefit from the diversification which could result from an investment linked to companies that operate in multiple sectors.
+Although an investment in the Notes will not give holders any ownership or other direct interests in the securities included in the NDXT, the return on an investment in the Notes will not give holders any ownership or other direct interests in the securities the Notes, you will not benefit from the diversification which could result from an investment linked to companies that operate in multiple sectors.